sysadminmexico/brut3k1t/README.md

     instagram
     facebook

-There will be future implementations of different protocols and services (including Twitter, Facebook, Instagram).
+There will be future integration of Twitter, Skype, telnet, etc.

 ## 2. Installation